Voice trainer Jay Miller, encourages frontline reps to focus on voice quality for greater clarity and improved customer service.

 So how can you slow down?

 One simple technique is to open your mouth further when speaking.
 It actually takes longer to speak with an open mouth so it naturally slows you down.
 In addition, Miller recommends focusing on enunciating vowel sounds.
 It takes longer to clearly speak vowel sounds and will slow your speech.
-And finally, he says, “Take more time to breathe in between phrases,” says Miller.
+Finally, he says, “Take more time to breathe in between phrases.”
 The pauses will naturally slow your rate of speech.

 More on speaking clearly plus articles on expressing empathy, and what to do when a customer is wrong appear in the May issue of Customer Communicator, the training newsletter for frontline reps.